Bluetooth-Devices/xiaomi-ble/README.md

 ## Installation

-Install this via pip (or your favourite package manager):
+Install this via pip (or your favourite package manager).

 `pip install xiaomi-ble`